-During fire drills, students are to exit the School through the closest exit, following their teacher to the soccer field.
-Students line up alphabetically and by grade, with 9th grade the closest to the tree line and 12th grade closest to the parking lot.
+During evacuation drills, students are to exit the School through the closest exit, following their teacher to the upper soccer field.
+Students line up alphabetically and by grade, according to our evacuation plans.
 Class Advisors will take attendance.
 There is to be no talking during the evacuation procedure!
 When students are released from the fire drill, they are to return immediately to their class.